How to pick a Computer for your Law Firm

 Parallels is a product that will allow you to run Windows Software on a Mac, which is what I use.

-The Surface Pro is really a laptop that can act like a tablet.
-Its also expensive.
+The Surface Pro is really a laptop that can act as a tablet.
+It’s also expensive.
 The minimum spec model I would recommend costs $1300.
 That is the 256GB, i5, 8gb of ram.
 When I add the dock, keyboard cover, and mouse, it becomes $1600.
 So if you are going to spend $1600, this will be your primary device and not just a tablet.